scratchaddons-community/sa-userscript/README.md

 #### Run the server to test

-1. Run `npx serve --cors --symlinks` in the terminal.
+1. Run `npx serve --cors --symlinks;` in the terminal.
 2. Update [the userscript](https://userscript.scratchaddons.cf/userscript/script.user.js) on your device.

 Scratch Addons will now be running as a userscript.
 You may or may not have to redo those steps depending on which files you have changed.